rwilcox/my-learnings-docs/learning_jenkins.md

 Can configure these at the global shared librares, or at the folder level.

+### <<Learning_Jenkins_Shared_Libraries_Development_Cycle>>

+There's two ways to test your jenkins shared library work.
+At least this works for items in the `vars` folder...

+#### Use the replay button in a build

+When you do a build on a folder configured to pull shared libraries, you can hit the replay button for any build that at least passes syntax checks of the Groovy.

+You will have one text box for every file the shared library has in it.

+#### Commit your work to a branch in the shared library repo and have your target use that

+This requires some tweaking of the built project's Jenkinsfile.

+app/Jekinsfile

+    #!groovy
+    @Library('NAME_OF_THE_PIPELINE_LIBRARY_IN_THE_FOLDERS_JENKINS_CONFIGURATION@BRANCH') _

+    pipeline {
+      ...
+    }

+**NOTE**: that underscore after the annotation is **required**.
+(I have no idea what that's about).

 # Jenkins Plugins I've used

 ## <<Learning_Jenkins_Plugins_NodeJS>>